tahaali54/simple_color_picker/README.md

 ## Origin

 One of my projects had a requirement of showing a simple color picker and I couldn't find any Flutter plugins that implemented only this and I had to make tweaks here and there to build this simple color picker.
-Decided to publish my creation so it may benifit someone like me.
+Decided to publish my creation so it may benefit someone like me.